 At the time of initial matriculation, transfer students who enter the University with 48 or more earned credit hours are expected to complete the Second-Year WOC Portfolio (or equivalent) within one semester at the University of Mount Union.
-Transfer students who enter the University with 32-47 earned credit hours are expected to complete the Second-Year WOC Portfolio (or equivalent) within two semesters; transfer students who enter the University with 17-31 earned credit hours are expected to complete the Second-Year WOC Portfolio (or equivalent) within three semesters; and transfer students who enter the University with 1-16 earned credit hours are expected to complete the Second-Year WOC Portfolio (or equivalent) within four semesters at the University of Mount Union.
+Transfer students who enter the University with 32-47 earned credit hours are expected to complete the Second-Year WOC Portfolio (or equivalent) within two semesters; transfer students who enter the University with 17-31 earned credit hours are expected to complete the Second-Year WOC Portfolio (or equivalent) within three semesters; and transfer students who enter the University with 1-16 earned credit hours are expected to complete the Second-Year WOC Portfolio (or equivalent) within three semesters; and transfer students who enter the University with 1-16 earned credit hours are expected to complete the Second-Year WOC Portfolio (or equivalent) within four semesters at the University of Mount Union.
 FYS 100 will be waived for all transfer students, however, transfer students must take either TRF 100 or TRF 200 in lieu of FYS 100.
 Transfer students who are transferring in at least 48 credit hours or an Associate's Degree, may fulfill all foundations courses with approved transfer credit for those courses.